Buy Back Your Time - Summary and review

 The billionaire formula

-Don't be an employee at your own company - and spend your time on tasks that you are not 10X good at, or that drains your energy.
+Don't be an employee at your own company - and spend your time on tasks that you are not 10X good at, or that drain your energy.
 Instead, to become ultra-successful (like billionaire-level success).

 find what lights you up and then